datastaxdevs/workshop-nosqlbench/README.md

 use as if it were our own computer (e.g. downloading files, executing programs and scripts, even launching containers from within it).

-The Gitpod button below will: spawn your own Gitpod container + clone this repository in it + preinstall the required dependencies.
-Now **ctrl-click on it** to make sure you "Open in new tab" (Note: you may have to authenticate through Github in the process):
+Now **ctrl-click on the Gitpod button below**.
+It will: spawn your own Gitpod container + clone this repository in it + preinstall the required dependencies.
+_Note that you may have to authenticate through Github in the process._
+(Make sure you "Open in new tab" to keep this readme open alongside.)

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/hemidactylus/nbws1)